eArmada8/kuro_mdl_tool/README.md

 If meshes are missing (.fmt/.ib/.vb files that have been deleted), then the script will insert an empty (invisible) mesh in its place.
 Metadata does not need to be altered.

 The script only looks for mesh files that are listed in the JSON file.
 If you want to add a new mesh, you will need to add metadata.
-My script only reads the "material_offset" entry, everything else is automatically generated.
+My script only reads the "material" entry, everything else is automatically generated.
 So a section added to the end of the "primitives" section like this will be sufficient:
 ```
             {
-                "material_offset": 0,
+                "material": "c03_metal",
             }
 ```
 Be sure to add a comma to the } for the section prior if you are using a text editor, or better yet use a dedicated JSON editor.
 I actually recommend editing JSON in a dedicated editor, because python is not forgiving if you make mistakes with the JSON structure.
-(Try https://jsoneditoronline.org)  Also, be sure to point material_offset to a real section in material_info.json.
+(Try https://jsoneditoronline.org)  Also, be sure to point material to a real section in material_info.json.
 You might want to create a new section, or use an existing one.

 **Changing textures**

 First look inside mesh_info.json and find the mesh you want to edit.
 Identify the group, then look inside primitives.
 For example, if you want to edit the metadata for "2_woman01_body79_05.vb" then it will be inside group 2 (which is the 3rd group, 0 is the first), named "woman01_body79."
 Inside "primitives" you will find mesh 5 (which is the 6th mesh, 0 is the first).
 It will say "id_referenceonly": "5".
-Under id_referenceonly is material_offset.
-That is the material group you need to alter.
+Under id_referenceonly is material.
+That is the material entry you need to alter.

 Go to material_info.json, and go that section.
-For example, if "material_offset" in mesh_info was 7, then go to section 7 (id_referenceonly will be 7).
+For example, if "material" in mesh_info was "hair", then go to the section of material_info.json with the tag ```"material_name": "hair"```.
 Under textures, you can change the file names.
 When changing the texture filenames, do not put ".dds".

 *Notes:*
 - All the changes should be in material_info.json.
 There is nothing worth changing in mesh_info.json.